-In addition to this academic expertise, you have access to the main Department library and specialist collections held in associated Departments' libraries – amounting to around 50,000 books and over 150 periodicals – as well as other resources and computing facilities.
+In addition to this academic expertise, you have access to the main Department library and specialist collections held in associated departments' libraries – amounting to around 50,000 books and more than 150 periodicals – as well as other resources and computing facilities.

 Professional accreditation and careers

-Many students pursue further study and research, and graduates are eligible for admission to professional courses in clinical, educational, forensic or applied psychology.
-Many past students of psychology at Cambridge have gone on to prominent positions in psychology and related fields throughout the world.
+Many students continue with further study and research, and graduates are eligible for admission to professional courses in clinical, educational, forensic or applied psychology.
+Numerous past students of psychology at Cambridge have gone on to prominent positions in psychology and related fields throughout the world.

-Our course also equips you with skills and knowledge applicable in numerous professional sectors.
+Our course also equips you with skills and knowledge applicable in a range of professional sectors.
 Other recent graduates have entered careers in the media, management, the Civil Service, finance, law and business.

 Teaching is provided through lectures, classes or seminars, and supervisions.
 Some papers include a practical element, which takes place in laboratories.

 You can typically expect two lectures a week for each paper.
 You also have one or two supervisions a week to discuss your work and develop your reasoning and ideas.